Why an Interventional Cardiology Fellowship?

 Another hurdle to overcome is that there are fewer women enrolled in clinical trials in cardiology.
 Dr. Costello explains that this is a symptom of the need for education and that women may not be getting enrolled in trials because they present nonspecifically, and they don't present soon enough.

-With regard to self-care as a busy interventional cardiology fellow with a family, Dr. Costello explains that she thinks it start with healthy eating.
+With regard to self-care as a busy interventional cardiology fellow with a family, Dr. Costello explains that she thinks it starts with healthy eating.
 She also emphasizes mental health and prioritizing fitness.
 "When I come home from work, whatever time it is, if my child is still awake, I'll take her on a walk or a run."

 - CHIP Fellows Experience with Dr. Megha Prasad